iaindooley/RocketSled/README.markdown

 * Don't provide the main application entry point (eg. index.php)

+* Don't be magic: work with PHP and use PHPs features

 ## Hello World

 RocketSled does not aim to provide the main application entry point and